 4. Noël au balcon, Pâques au tison

-Literally translating to “Christmas on the balcony, Easter at the embers”, this idiom is a way of showing that luck balances out.
+This French idiom literally translates to “Christmas on the balcony, Easter at the embers”, this idiom is a way of showing that luck balances out.
 Essentially, what it is saying is that if you are fortunate enough to have a Christmas where the weather is good enough to spend it on the balcony, you will likely have to take action to warm yourself at Easter.

 5. Il fait un temps de Toussaint